packagexlabs/vision-sdk/README.md

 - `delegate` - Should be the class that confirms to the `CodeScannerViewDelegate` protocol
 - `Input` - Input struct defines the properties of scanner view.
 These properties are:

-  -   `focusImage` - bounding box drawn in center of view to use as a focused region.
+  -   `focusImage: UIImage` - Image to be displayed in the centre if the view.
 If not provided, VisionSDK will use the default image.
 Note that focus rectangle frame is subject to change with respect to different scan modes.

-  -   `shouldDisplayFocusImage` - set true if you need focused region to be drawn.
+  -   `shouldDisplayFocusImage: Bool` - set true if you need focused region to be drawn.

-  -   `shouldScanInFocusImageRect` - set true if you want to detect codes visible in focused region only.
+  -   `shouldScanInFocusImageRect: Bool` - set true if you want to detect codes visible in focused region only.
 This will discard the codes detected to be outside of the focus image.

-  -   `isTextIndicationOn` - Set false if you do not want to detect text in live camera feed.
+  -   `isTextIndicationOn: Bool` - Set false if you do not want to detect text in live camera feed.
 If set false `codeScannerViewDidDetect(_ text: Bool, barCode: Bool, qrCode: Bool)` method will send `text` parameter as false.

-  -   `isBarCodeOrQRCodeIndicationOn` - Set false if you do not want to detect bar codes or qrcodes in live camera feed.
+  -   `isBarCodeOrQRCodeIndicationOn: Bool` - Set false if you do not want to detect bar codes or qrcodes in live camera feed.
 Using this proerty my be helpful in cases if you want to perform manual capture based on code detection.

-  -   `sessionPreset` - You can set session preset as per your requirement.
+  -   `sessionPreset: Session.Preset` - You can set session preset as per your requirement.
 Default is `.high`.

-  -   `nthFrameToProcess` - This is the nth number of the frame that is processed for detection of text, barcodes, and qrcodes in live camera feed if enabled by `isTextIndicationOn` or `isBarCodeOrQRCodeIndicationOn`.
+  -   `nthFrameToProcess: Int` - This is the nth number of the frame that is processed for detection of text, barcodes, and qrcodes in live camera feed if enabled by `isTextIndicationOn` or `isBarCodeOrQRCodeIndicationOn`.
 Processing every single frame may be costly in terms of CPU usage and battery consumption.
 Default value is `10` which means that from camera stream of usual 30 fps, every 10 frame is processed.
 Its value should be set between 1 - 30.

   -   `captureMode` - Defines whether the VisionSDK should capture codes automatically or not.
 If you want to capture code on user action, then set it to `.manual`.
 Default value is `.auto`.
 If otherwise, you will have to manually trigger scanning using `capturePhoto()` method.